 In baseball, every hitter either homers or walks or strikes out.
 That's no good.
 They changed the rules 2 or 3 years ago, but still no one doubles or triples.
 There's no build-up from basehitting and defense.
 A guy slaps it to Mars or he misses it by a large pizza.
+It feels the way I feel when I watch a video game, that another person played four years ago and recorded and now I've decided for some stupid reason to watch this recording.
+Why?

 Don't worry, I still like NFL, NHL, and professional European soccer.
 These sports have elements of uncertainty, unpredictability, and even violence that make it impossible to simulate the games although pro soccer is increasingly under threat from the high pressing tactics that lead to quick goals from mistakes and diminish the overall enjoyment of the games.
 The beautiful idea of soccer is eleven men on the same page, passing, build-up, looking for an opening, not a GK screwing up on a short pass and a winger making an easy goal on an open net.
 That's not fun to watch.

-What follows is a short story I wrote a while back, highlighting the problem with MLB and why I will never watch again.
+What follows is a short story I wrote a while back, highlighting the problem with MLB and why I will never watch it again.
 Perhaps some day I will do something similar for NBA.]

 September 7, 2043